-Before the end of that period, your loan servicer should outline your repayment schedule for you.
+Before the end of that period, your loan servicer should outline your repayment plan schedule for you.
 You should have plenty of notice for when you'll need to repay.

-If you find yourself struggling to make loan repayments, there are a number of forgiveness programs that may help you.
+If you find yourself struggling to make loan payments, there are a number of forgiveness programs that may help you.
 It's important you seek help if you feel you're falling behind on payments - a debt burden can be crushing.